 About the Author

 Brad Rose was born and raised in Los Angeles, and lives in Boston.
 He is a sociologist, and author of a collection of poetry and flash fiction, Pink X-Ray (Big Table Publishing, 2015 http://pinkx-ray.com ) His new book of poems, Momentary Turbulence is forthcoming from Cervena Barva Press.
-Twice nominated for a Pushcart Prize, and once nominated for the Best of the Net Anthology, Brad’s poetry and fiction have appeared in, The Los Angeles Times, The American Journal of Poetry, Folio, decomP, Lunch Ticket, The Baltimore Review, Boston Literary Magazine, Right Hand Pointing, and other publications
+Three-times nominated for a Pushcart Prize, and once nominated for the Best of the Net Anthology, Brad’s poetry and fiction have appeared in, The Los Angeles Times, The American Journal of Poetry, Folio, decomP, Lunch Ticket, The Baltimore Review, Boston Literary Magazine, Right Hand Pointing, concis and other publications.

 Brad’s poems are predominantly character-driven and surreal, yet because of their use of everyday, colloquial language, they are also accessible and lucid.
 They compel the reader to ask not, “What does this poem mean?” but rather, “Who is this speaker/narrator?” and “What can I learn from her/his implicit struggles, aspirations, defeats, and quirky observations?”
 Many of Brad’s poems feature speakers who operate on the outer edge of rationality and clear thinking, but who haven’t quite stepped over that edge.
 Not quite.

 Brad’s focus on micro/flash fiction enables him to explore the multiple dimensions of human experience in extremely brief narrative formats.
 Brad is the author of more that 500 flash/micro fiction stories and has twice been nominated for a Pushcart Prize.
 Titles include: “Me and Buddy at the Pink Elephant,” “Naked to the Waist,” “A Stabbing,” and “They’re Reading My Mind Again.”
 His story, “Desert Motel,” appears in Best Microfiction, 2019.